-- The results of the 2 Phase 3 studies showed that FMX101 4% was effective for the treatment of - There was significantly greater reduction of both inflammatory and noninflammatory lesions at week 12 from baseline with FMX101 4% vs vehicle in both Study 04 and Study 05, as well as in the pooled analysis (a co-primary end point) - · A significant reduction in inflammatory lesions was observed as early as week 3 for - The rate of IGA treatment success was significantly greater for FMX101 4% vs vehicle in Study 05, but not Study 04 (a co-primary end point) Pooled analysis of IGA treatment success was statistically significant for FMX101 4% - >95% of subjects had none or mild signs and symptoms at the week 12 assessment of dermal - FMX101 4% appeared to be safe and well tolerated, with dermal AEs occurring in <1% of FMX101 4% subjects and no serious drug-related AEs reported - There was high satisfaction with FMX101 4% - The FMX101 4% open-label phase is currently ongoing to determine long-term safety
+- The results of the 2 Phase 3 studies showed that FMX101 4% was effective for the treatment of moderate-to-severe acne - There was significantly greater reduction of both inflammatory and noninflammatory lesions at week 12 from baseline with FMX101 4% vs vehicle in both Study 04 and Study 05, as well as in the pooled analysis (a co-primary end point) - A significant reduction in inflammatory lesions was observed as early as week 3 for - FMX101 4% - The rate of IGA treatment success was significantly greater for FMX101 4% vs vehicle in Study - 05, but not Study 04 (a co-primary end point) Pooled analysis of IGA treatment success was statistically significant for FMX101 4% - >95% of subjects had none or mild signs and symptoms at the week 12 assessment of dermal - tolerability FMX101 4% appeared to be safe and well tolerated, with dermal AEs occurring in <1% of FMX101 4% - subjects and no serious drug-related AEs reported - There was high satisfaction with FMX101 4% - The FMX101 4% open-label phase is currently ongoing to determine long-term safety

 Disclosures: This study was funded by Foamix Pharmaceuticals.
 Dr. Stein Gold is speaker, consultant, or investigator for Celgene, GlaxoSmithKline, Janssen, Kadmon, LEO Pharma, Novartis, Pfizer, Regeneron Pharmaceuticals, Sun Pharma, and Valeant.
-Dr. Dhawan is an investigator or speaker for Allergan, Galderma, Valeant, Dr. Reddy's, Glenmark, Abbvie, GlaxoSmithKline, Foamix, Dermira, Aclaris, LEO Pharma, Celgene, Cutanea, Regeneron, Revance, Amgen, UCB, Novaris, Pfizer, and Merc Dr. Weiss received grants for research from Allergan, Foamix, Promira, Galderma, and Novaris, Pfizer, and Merc Dr. Weiss received grants for research from Allergan, Foamix, Promira, Galderma, and Novaris, Pfizer, and Merc Dr. Weiss received grants for research from Allergan, Foamix, Promira, Galderma, and Novaris, Pfizer, and Merc Dr. Weiss received research grants from Galderma, Allergan, Cutanea, Valeant, and Novaris.
-Dr. Draelos received research grants from Galderma, Allergan, Cutanea, Valeant, and Novaris.
+Dr. Dhawan is an investigator or speaker for Allergan, Galderma, Valeant, Dr Reddy's, Glenmark, Abbvie, GlaxoSmithKline, Foamix, Dermira, Aclaris, LEO Pharma, Celgene, Cutanea, Regeneron, Revance, Amgen, UCB, Novartis, Pfizer, and Merz.
+Dr. Weiss received grants for research from Allergan, Foamix, Promius, Galderma, and Valeant, and he received honoraria for consulting from Promius, Galderma, Valeant, and Novan.
+Dr. Draelos received research grants from Galderma, Allergan, Cutanea, Valeant, and Novan.
+Dr. Ellman is an employee of Foamix Pharmaceuticals.